 Paris by Night… by Bike

-You do begin to wonder, when trying to cross the Place de la Bastille on foot and watching Parisian drivers attempting to mow you down from at least eight points of the compass, whether a trip round Paris by bike is the most sensible thing you’ve ever chosen to do in your life.
+You do begin to wonder, when trying to cross the Place de la Bastille on foot and watching Parisian drivers attempting to mow you down from at least eight points of the compass, whether a trip round Paris by bike at night is the most sensible thing you’ve ever chosen to do in your life.

 As if that wasn’t bad enough, I’d opted for the night-time tour.
 Oh dear.
 I definitely needed Dutch courage, or whatever they call it in French.
 So I crept into a crêperie, had a quick crêpe and a flagon of Normandy cider, then a second crêpe for pudding, and crept out again.